-Unfortunately the needs of high-able children are regularly not met because of, e.g. ignorance of the needs and issues around high-ability, lack of funding or biased thinking that helping high-able children is elitist because they are advantaged already, not realising that problems they face makes them a special needs group.
+Unfortunately, the needs of neurodiverse high-able children are regularly not met because of, e.g. ignorance of the needs and issues around high-ability, lack of funding or biased thinking that helping high-able children is elitist because they are advantaged already, not realising that problems they face make them a special needs group.
 If the intellectual, social and emotional needs of gifted children are met they are not at extra risk (Webb et al., 2005).

-By letting high able children down negative consequences are created.
+By letting neurodiverse high able children down negative consequences are created.

 - Gifted pupils are at risk if their intellectual, social and emotional needs are not met.
 They need special programmes.
 If not, they are at risk of underachieving and developing social, emotional or behavioural problems (Webb et al. 2005).
 At schools with a specific programme for the gifted, normally the emphasis is on the intellectual needs of the gifted, leaving programmes to meet the social and emotional needs to be developed.